garg-shubhika/OAI_Telco_DevOps/set-up/Jenkins.md

 1. The Dockerfile is located at: [Files/Dockerfile](../Files/Dockerfile)
+2. We created a dedicated Dockerfile because we wanted to use the Jenkins container itself as the agent so we needed to install docker and sudo and also, have the right permissions to run sudo.
-2. Build the docker image
+3. Build the docker image

    `docker build  --no-cache -t jenkinsdockerfile .`

-3. We run the Jenkins using below command:
+4. We run the Jenkins using below command:

    `docker run --name jenkins-new1 -d \
     -p 8070:8080 \